 As for DHSL and HyperTime, both adopt a discrete-time hypergraph neural network: They divide continuous time domain into discrete time intervals (different snapshots).
 Within each time interval, they construct a static hypergraph snapshot and use hypergraph convolution to extract spatial structure.
 Then, a recurrent module (GRU/LSTM) is applied across the snapshots to propagate features over time.
 This design may encounter difficulties in modeling the subtle temporal progression patterns on irregular time data (as in our case).

 To ensure fairness, we customized each method to our task setting.
-Specifically, for models without structual inputs, \ie Categories (1) and (4), we concatenate risk factors vector $\mathbf{x}$ and marker status vector $\mathbf{y}$ as inputs.
-For graph-based models, \ie Categories (2), we break the TD-Hypergraph $\mathcal{H}$ into standard graph with pariwise edge.
+Specifically, for models without structural inputs, \ie Categories (1) and (4), we concatenate the risk factor vector $\mathbf{x}$ and marker status vector $\mathbf{y}$ as inputs.
+For graph-based models, \ie Categories (2), we break the TD-Hypergraph $\mathcal{H}$ into a standard graph with pairwise edges.
 For models that assume discrete time, \ie MegaCRN, DHSL, HyperTime, we segment the temporal graph or hypergraph into fixed-length snapshots by treating each patient encounter as a separate timestamp.
 That is, we construct a static graph (or hypergraph) for each encounter and stack them sequentially as discrete time steps.
-For graph-based that assume continous time, \ie TGNE, we treat each encounter as an individual event, ordered by its timestamp.
+For graph-based models that assume continuous time, \ie TGNE, we treat each encounter as an individual event, ordered by its timestamp.
 We convert the temporally detailed hypergraph into a sequence of timestamped edges.